oleaamot/nikita-noark5-core/README.md

     mvn spring-boot:run

 You will see a lot of different startup messages, but there should be no exceptions.
-(Please let me know if there are any exceptions).
+(Please let us know if there are any exceptions).

  The program should output the following if everything is successful